 FACTS ABOUT AUTISMAutism used to be diagnosed in 1 out of 10,000 children.
-Currently autism and autism spectrum disorders (ASD) are diagnosed in 1 out of 150 children.
+Autism Spectrum disorders are now diagnosed in 1 out of 44 children.
 Three out of four of those diagnosed are boys.
 The diagnosis is not a death sentence; people with autism often have great talents and remarkable skills.
 It’s a matter of helping them discover their talents and giving them an environment in which to thrive.
 Different therapies can also allow many ASD children to lead mainstream lives.
 With the severely autistic however, normal can be a matter of perspective.

 Everyone is unique.
 People with autism are, in some ways, “more unique” than others, although they can be unique in different ways.
 That’s the nature of people, but it’s also the nature of autism.

 The art on this web site was drawn by Chris Stiles, who was diagnosed with severe autism in 1972.